 - Design and Technology

 Sustainability Studies Minor students may also petition for study abroad, summer, Higher Education Consortium for Urban Affairs (HECUA), special topics, new, and other courses to count toward elective requirements.
 Students may complete up to one online course as an elective.
 Students may complete up to one 1xxx or 2xxx level elective, pending approval from the minor advisor or coordinator.
-For course petitions, please contact the Minor Advisor, Lauren McCarthy, at firstname.lastname@example.org or 612-625-6443.
+For course petitions, please contact the Minor Advisor, Beth Mercer-Taylor, at firstname.lastname@example.org or 612-625-6443.
 You can also find her advising schedule here.
 (You must be logged in to Gmail or Google to view it.)

 There are many options for completing the minor in a way that suits your academic and professional interests.
 While all students must complete the two core courses (SUST 3003 and SUST 4004), there is a lot of flexibility in choosing electives.